Learn - Categories

 Fill in:

 - Description.
 Optional.
-A note for yourself.
-Up to 1,000 characters.
+A note for yourself, up to 1,000 characters.

 - Type.
 Income, Expense, or Transfer.
+A new top-level category starts as Expense.

 - Parent Category.
 Defaults to None (Top-level).
 Pick another category here to nest this one under it.